oat-sa/taohub-articles/forge/workflow-engine/execution-of-a-process.md

 It calls the *wfEngine\_models\_classes\_ProcessExecution::getNewActivities()* to get the list of the following activities.
 The *getNewActivities()* function evaluates the transition condition for each type of connector:<br/>

-- sequential: immediate transition to the next for a sequential one\
+- sequential: immediate transition to the next for a sequential one<br/>
-- conditional: evaluate the transition rule to define the next activity (following the “then” or “else” branch?)\
+- conditional: evaluate the transition rule to define the next activity (following the “then” or “else” branch?)<br/>
 - parallel: how many activities (i.e., branches) would be created?<br/>

 - join: are every user finished with their activities in their branches?<br/>